 An upper second-class honours degree (or international equivalent) in geology, biological sciences, environmental sciences, archaeology, anthropology or a related discipline.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis.

 Months of entry

-This interdisciplinary programme is for students who are passionate about early life, mass extinctions, macroevolution and fossil preservation.
-It bridges the biology-geology divide and will provide you with a strong foundation for independent research to PhD level or for a career in museum curation or science education.
+This interdisciplinary MSc programme is for students who are passionate about early life, mass extinctions, macroevolution and fossil preservation.
+It bridges the biology-geology divide and will provide you with a strong foundation for independent research to PhD level or for a career in museum curation, science education, management or the media.

-You will join one of the world’s leading palaeobiology research groups and engage in current debates in evolutionary biology, systematics and palaeobiology.
+You will join Bristol's palaeobiology research group and engage in current debates in evolutionary biology, systematics and palaeobiology.
 You will learn how to analyse problems quantitatively and design experimental approaches to resolving questions in macroevolution and the study of ancient organisms.